-There is also a ‘hall of matter’ which covers evolution starting with the big bang which is broken into four sections, the origin of matter, the first living organism, the conquest of symbolic intelligence and the birth of civilization.
+There is also a ‘hall of matter’ which covers evolution starting with the big bang which counts for about four sections: the origin of matter, the first living organism, the conquest of symbolic intelligence and the birth of civilization.
 The exhibitions focus merely on the gravitational wave, biology, mobility, intelligence, human evolution, chaos theory and much more.

 For those of you wanting to further educate your children, there is a section purely on ‘click and flash’ this is one of the three interactive based exhibitions for young children.
 This uses games to encourage children to learn about science.
 The ‘click’ uses play, observation, and deduction through smell touch and sight.
 Whereas, ‘flash’ uses technology to showcase vital categories such as exploration, construction environment, and electricity.

-There is another attraction called the ‘touch touch’ which houses for the living creatures from around the world and the Mediterranean.
+There is another attraction, the ‘touch touch’, which houses for the living creatures from around the world and the Mediterranean.
 Museum staff and scientists present animals and plants from three environments.

 There are also temporary science exhibitions in the museum CosmoCaixa.
 Anyone who wants to find out more about our cosmos can look up to the stars at the planetarium (which costs 2€ extra).
 Ask about show times at the information desk.

 On the spacious outside grounds, you can picnic or experience some more physical experiments.
 The largest one consists of two satellite dishes, about 80 m away from each other, which show how easily sound waves are transmitted: one person talks into the satellite dish on one end and the other one can hear the words despite the distance between the two.